tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ⬜ Robot that can be a nanny for two children while parents dine out.
 ⬜ AI that can befriend a human (human talks to AI at least monthly for years)
 ⬜ AI that can discuss philosophy meaningfully with a human.

-### Sustainability and culture-building intelligence
+⬜ Robot that can bear a human child.

+### Meta-intelligence
 ⬜ AI that can get bored and look for new challenges.
 ⬜ AI that can find their own new interests by browsing the web or similar.
 ⬜ AI that has their own fairly unique personality.
 ⬜ AI or robot that can generate its own source of energy from nature.
-⬜ AI or robot that can repair or upgrade their own hardware.
+⬜ AI or robot that can repair and upgrade their own hardware.
-⬜ Robot that can bear a human child.
 ⬜ AI that can create new explanations on how the world works and share it with humans. (scientist mindset)
 ⬜ AI that can convince other humans or AIs of their new ideas.